-Non-financial performance summary for the year ended 30 June 2022
+Non-financial performance Significant continuing impacts summary for the year ended 30 June 2022 of Covid-19 include slow patronage recovery, and lower cycle movements.

 The SOI targets were set with the assumption that there would be no further extended lockdowns in 2021/22 and there would be limited community transmission of Covid-19.
 Unfortunately, this was not the case, and Covid-19 has impacted the achievement of a number of measures.